framely/community/docs/reference/platform/access.md

 ::: warning Need To Know
 - When you removing members from your organization, all project corresponding datas of their branch will be permanently destroy.
 The paid license count does not automatically downgrade.

-- When you converting members to collaborator, means this operation will covert them from **Internal member** to **Outside collaborator**, their permissions to the internal projects will be lost.
+- When you converting members to collaborator, means this operation will covert them from **Internal member** to **Collaborator**, their permissions to the internal projects will be lost.
 If they do not have specific permissions for any of the projects, they will be removed from the organization.
 :::

 ### Manage access to project